billbhong/mcity-mach-e2-calib/README.md

   is all-or-nothing; a board touching the frame edge is rejected.
 - **30+ views (around 60 is most likely good)**, varied: different angles, tilts, distances, and positions — including the board pushed into **all four corners** of the frame (this is what constrains lens distortion at the edges; see the coverage map in §5).
+Make sure to get pitch and yaw throughout each spot of the picture at different distances.
 - **Lock focus and aperture** on the lens, and calibrate at roughly the working distance you'll use.
 Re-focusing after calibration invalidates the intrinsics.